codahale/lockstitch/design.md

 [HKDF]: https://eprint.iacr.org/2010/264.pdf

-If Rocca-S is compactly committing (i.e. the tag `T` is a cryptographic commitment of the key, nonce, authenticated data, and ciphertext) and PRF secure (i.e. its outputs are indistinguishable from random by an adversary if the key is uniformly random), the resulting construction is KDF secure (i.e. its outputs are indistinguishable from random by an adversary in possession of all inputs except the keying material, which is not required to be uniformly random), then sequences of operations which accept input and output in a protocol form a [KDF chain][kdf-chain], giving Lockstitch protocols the following security properties:
+If Rocca-S is compactly committing (i.e. the tag `T` is a cryptographic commitment of the key, nonce, associated data, and ciphertext) and PRF secure (i.e. its outputs are indistinguishable from random by an adversary if the key is uniformly random), the resulting construction is KDF secure (i.e. its outputs are indistinguishable from random by an adversary in possession of all inputs except the keying material, which is not required to be uniformly random), then sequences of operations which accept input and output in a protocol form a [KDF chain][kdf-chain], giving Lockstitch protocols the following security properties: